shankar-a-mali/sf-fe/README.md

 # React + TypeScript + Vite

+Generate a Component.
+Use the npx command to run Generate React CLI and create a new component. npx generate-react-cli component YourComponentName
+Note: Replace YourComponentName with the desired name of your component (e.g., Button, Header, ProductCard).
+Please run the command in coponent folder location e.g cd /sf-fe/src/components/CoponentFolderName/ComponentName

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: